manassarpatwar/WatchCarsLearn/README.md

 ## Neural network visualisation
 The changes in the "brain" of the best car, or its Neural Network are shown in the bottom right corner of the screen.
 The green color and red color represents enabled and disabled connections.
+The connections are disabled when a new node is randomly chosen to split a connection into 2 new connections.

 ### The inputs:
 The distance measured by the sensors + bias